sdm-lang/rust-sdml/sdml-core/README.md

 [![docs.rs](https://docs.rs/sdml_core/badge.svg)](https://docs.rs/sdml_core)

 This package is part of the Rust SDML project and specifically defines the in-memory model of an SDML module.
-The project's intent is to provide an idiomatic implementation of the SDML grammar as a part of a set that includes parser, generators, and the CLI tool.
+The project's intent is to provide an idiomatic implementation of the in-memory model, parser, generators, and the CLI tool.

 The following figure demonstrates this package in the broader project context.